corona-warn-app/cwa-verification-portal/README.md

 In other words: For all People who are willing to join the tracing process and have a positive test result, there will be a service hotline one can call to get a temporary Transaction Authentication Number (TAN) to join the process.
 The agents at the service hotline will ask the caller some questions to verify his status and then provide one with a TAN.
 This serves as an interim solution until all laboratories have enabled the QR-code process and as a second option for users who did not choose to receive the test result through the app.

-This component provides a simple user interface for the service agents to generate the temporary TAN.
-For security reasons it cooperates with an IAM component (**I**dentity**A**cess**M**anagement) using a 2-Factor-Authentification.
+This component provides a simple user interface for the service agents to generate the temporary TeleTAN.
+For security reasons it cooperates with an **I**dentity and **A**ccess **M**anagement (IAM) component using OpenID Connect standard protocols with additional 2-Factor-Authentication (2FA) based on [one-time passwords (OTP)](https://freeotp.github.io/).
 As mentioned above, the IAM component is hosted in another [project](https://github.com/corona-warn-app/cwa-verification-iam) of the corona-warn-app org.

 ## Development